Daughter says Mandela 'still there', raps media 'vultures'

 OBAMA: MANDELA A "PERSONAL HERO"

-Mandela's fourth hospitalization in six months has led to a growing realization among South Africans that the man regarded as the father of their post-apartheid "Rainbow Nation" will not be among them forever.
+Mandela's fourth hospitalisation in six months has led to a growing realisation among South Africans that the man regarded as the father of their post-apartheid "Rainbow Nation" will not be among them for ever.

 "Mandela is very old and at that age, life is not good.
 I just pray that God takes him this time.
 He must go.
 He must rest," said Ida Mashego, a 60-year-old office cleaner in Johannesburg's Sandton financial district.